MaterializeInc/materialize/doc/user/content/overview/arangements.md

 A view is simply a query saved under a name for convenience; the query is executed each time the view is referenced, without any savings in performance or speed.
 But some databases also support something more powerful––materialized views, which save the *results* of the query for quicker access.

-Traditional databases typically only have limited support for materialized views along two dimensions: first, the updates to the views generally occur at set intervals, so views are not updated in real time, and second, only a limited subset of SQL syntax is supported.
-These limitations are typically because of these databases’ limited support for incremental updates.
-Most databases are not designed to maintain long-running incremental queries, but instead are optimized for queries that are executed once and then wound down.
+Traditional databases typically only have limited support for materialized views in two ways: first, the updates to the views generally occur at set intervals, so views are not updated in real time, and second, only a limited subset of SQL syntax is supported.
+These limitations stem from limited support for incremental updates; most databases are not designed to maintain long-running incremental queries, but instead are optimized for queries that are executed once and then wound down.

-This means that when the data changes, typically the materialized view must be recomputed from scratch in all but a few simple cases.
-Our raison d’être at Materialize is doing something better than this: Materialize stores materialized views in memory and incrementally updates them as the data changes, maintaining both correctness and speed.
+This means that when the data changes, the materialized view must be recomputed from scratch in all but a few simple cases.
+Our raison d’être at Materialize is doing something better than this: Materialize stores materialized views in memory, to make them faster to access, and incrementally updates the views as the data changes, to maintain correctness.

 ## Dataflows